-June 2022: I presented joint work with Wazni, Lo Kin, McPheat on anaphora resolution using Lambek Calculus with soft sub-exponentials and Quantum computing simulations in QNLP Conference, Oxford.
-Our paper is soon to appear on the arXiv.
+June 2022: I presented joint work with Wazni, Lo Kin, McPheat on `A Quantum Natural Language Processing Approach to Pronoun Resolution‘, in QNLP Conference, Oxford.

 October 2021: Our paper `Enhancing Personalised Recommendations with the Use of Multimodal Information‘, joint work with Tanger Cagali and Chris Newell was accepted for presentation in IEEE ISM 2021 and will also shortly appear as an IEEE publication.

 October 2021: Hopper 2021 is live!
 It is going to happen on the 14th of December as a UCL Zoom Webinar.
 Similar to previous years we are supported by UCL, IBM, and BCS.
 The speakers of this year are: Andrea Martin, leader of the IBM Watson Center in Munich, Neema Kotonya, who won Hopper’s Spotlight competition last year, Turing Fellow Prof. Maria Liakata from QMUL, and Royal Society Wolfson, Needham, Presburger, and Leverhulme multi award winner Prof. Alexandra Silva.
 If you are a woman research student at the MSc or PhD level, take part in our Spotlight competition, there is a range of cash prizes to win, see here.

 October 2021: Daphne Wang presented our recent joint papers on Quantum contextuality in natural language data in the Mathematical and Computational Psychology Colloquium at Purdue University!